WILLE-DAC/documentation/WILLE by-laws.md

 Works
 </p>

 DAO members are invited to contribute to the elaboration, execution and supervision of a myriad of projects related to the mission of WILLE.
 To be eligible, members must inform the DAO of the availability and area of expertise through the on-line platform.
-Most of the work is carried by the Ambassadors, the Captains and the Yellow, Blue and Red teams.

 I. By signing up as volunteers and depending on the academic background, members are able to execute tasks and perform jobs in representation of WILLE which can be recompensated monetarily.

 II.
-The adjudication, management and supervision of the works are of the responsibility of the captains in coordination with the various ethical committees (angels).
+The adjudication, management and supervision of the works are of the responsibility of various ethical committees, or angels.

 III.
 The acceptance of a job position within the DAO requires the signing of a contract, either digitaly or in paper, between WILLE and the contributor.
 Because there is no legal standards around this practice, we recommend the adoption of an equivalent of the DAO Contributor Agreement<sup>[3](https://github.com/LarryFlorio/LegalForms/blob/main/DAO-Contributor-Agmt/DAO%20Contributor%20Agreement.md)</sup> published by Larry Florio that may seem appropriate.